SVS SB-4000 Subwoofer Reviewed

 There are all sorts of low-cost subwoofer brands promoted on the AV enthusiast forums.
 SVS was that before their meteoric rise under their current ownership, complete with Best Buy and Magnolia distribution.
 Power Sound Audio, Seismic Audio, and others offer a good value and often very good measurements but don’t have the same features, fit-and-finish, and so on.
 If you are hiding your sub behind a screen or somewhere else out of sight, they could be a possibility.

-Another competitor might just be a pair of SVS SB-3000 subwoofers.
+Another competitor might just be a pair of SVS SB-3000 subwoofers (buy at Crutchfield).
 SVS prices their sub in a bundle (very Flo from Progressive of them) which gives you a price break if you buy two subs.
 We could debate if one big sub is better than two smaller subs.
 I likely would take the side of two subs is better in terms of coverage all over the room.
 In the case of my specific listening space, there wasn’t enough room for two subs, thus it was a moot point, but for others, a pair of subs can be a great solution.
 Paul Wilson does it in his big, audiophile rig.
 Many others do too.

 The SVS App for subwoofers in action on an iPhone and iPad